 While 12-step fellowships have helped millions of people recover, they are not the right fit for everyone.
 Bill Wilson, the founder of Alcoholics Anonymous (AA) himself said, “In no circumstances should members feel that Alcoholics Anonymous is the know-all and do-all of alcoholism.”

 The reasons why someone might not like the 12-step approach vary.
 Some hold a belief system other than Christianity and do not feel comfortable with AA’s Christian roots.
 Others may prefer not to continue to identify themselves as an alcoholic for life, even with many years of successful recovery.
 Some people contend that a more targeted approach, such as behavioral therapy or medication, is simply more effective.
 Obviously, there are many opinions on the subject.

-Let’s take a look at three of the major alternative options.
+Let’s take a look at three of the major alternative options:

-The SMART Recovery® program focuses on self-empowerment and scientifically validated methods to promote lifestyle changes.
+The SMART Recovery program focuses on self-empowerment and scientifically validated methods to promote lifestyle changes.
 Addictive behaviors like alcoholism are viewed as coping mechanisms that cause problems.
 The program concentrates on teaching new, healthy coping skills and does offer group meetings.
-The SMART Recovery® approach is built around their 4-Point Program®.
+The SMART Recovery approach is built around their 4-Point Program®.